followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDeferRendering/1 Configuration/renderWhen.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the jQuery.Promise or boolean value, which when resolved, forces widget content to render.
+Specifies when the widget content is rendered.
 <!--/shortDescription-->

 <!--fullDescription-->
+The widget content is rendered when this option is set to **true**, or when a Promise assigned to this option is resolved.
 <!--/fullDescription-->